hjcanzures/RAG-chatbot/README.md

 ### In Progress

-- [ ] Implement a cache check for repeated/similar queries
+- [ ] Implement cache check for repeated/similar queries

 ### Planned